OWASP/www-project-kubernetes-top-ten/2022/en/src/K06-broken-authentication.md

 **Enforce MFA when possible:** No matter the auth mechanism chosen, force humans to provide a second method of authentication (typically part of OIDC).

-***Don’t use Service Account tokens from outside of the cluster:*** SAs can’t be bound to groups and the never expire.
+***Don’t use Service Account tokens from outside of the cluster:*** SAs can’t be bound to groups and they never expire.
 Using the long-lived SA from outside of the cluster opens your cluster up to significant risk.

 ***Authenticate users and external services using short-lived tokens:*** All authentication tokens should be as short-lived as tolerable.
 This way if (and when) a credential is leaked, it is possible that it may not be replayed in the time necessary to compromise the account.